BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 like <cloud>Elastic BeanStalk</cloud> for mobile applications.

-> A set of tools and services that helps you develop and deploy scalable full stack web and mobile applications
+> A set of tools and services that helps you develop and deploy scalable full stack web and mobile applications.
 > - Authentication
 > - Storage
 > - API (REST, GraphQL)